davidrobles/davidrobles.github.io/_posts/2014-06-05-estimating-pi-using-monte-carlo-simulations.md

 Monte Carlo simulations are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results; typically one runs simulations many times over in order to obtain the distribution of an unknown probabilistic entity.
+In the <span class="code">config/default.js</span>.

 ### Estimating PI